Africa is richly endowed with fossil-based and renewable energy sources.

 Traditionally, national grids were only built to serve the major cities such as Cape Town, Abidjan, Lagos, Cairo and Nairobi.
 They catered to the colonial centers of power that were in Africa and very little thought was given to the rural population, which is the overwhelming majority of citizens.

-This group is mostly made up of farmers, herdsmen and villagers who have traditionally relied on kerosene, wood, charcoal and oil based power sources.
-The cost of getting power to them massively outweighed their buying power and hence made them unattractive at the time.
+This rural population, primarily composed of farmers, herdsmen, and villagers, has traditionally relied on kerosene, wood, charcoal, and oil-based power sources.
+The high cost of extending power to these areas has historically outweighed their buying power, making them less attractive for electrification efforts at the time.

 Emerging Opportunities

-Fast forward a few decades, and we are now seeing a major shift in the power pool mix taking place, mostly driven by the emergence of off-grid, microgrid and utility scale power investors.
+Fast forward a few decades, and we are witnessing a significant transformation in Africa’s power mix, driven by the rise of off-grid, microgrid, and utility-scale power investments.

-This system integrated the three pillars that have also contributed to Africa’s growth spurt over the last 25 years which are Mobile telephony, Mobile money platforms and the Internet.
-Solar companies have also heavily invested in solar kits, microgrid technology and peer to peer rooftop setups that are both affordable and highly efficient.
+This system leverages three pillars that have fueled Africa’s growth over the past 25 years: mobile telephony, mobile money platforms, and the internet.
+Solar companies have heavily invested in solar kits, microgrid technology, and peer-to-peer rooftop setups, making renewable energy both affordable and efficient.

-The legislation and funding models have now been made clear enough for private and institutional investors to back increasing amounts of small to large projects that cover solar, wind, hydro, biomass, tidal and geothermal power.
+Clear legislation and funding models have encouraged private and institutional investors to support a growing number of projects across various renewable energy sources, including solar, wind, hydro, biomass, tidal, and geothermal power.

 Increasing Demand In Talent